Preferences

 General

 Everyone has heard of it, but very few people understand it.
-This is not entirely unjustified, as entire books have been and are being written about this.
-Below you will find a brief introduction to the issue of color fastness.
+This is not entirely unjustified, as entire books have been and are being written about it.
+Below you will find a brief introduction to the problem of color fastness.

 You will certainly be familiar with the effect that an image that looks perfect on your monitor (the colors are exactly as you imagine them, brightness, contrast, tonal values, etc. are to die for) looks completely different, usually much worse, on your colleague's monitor or even printed out on paper.